 Fort makes the list of the best hand management board games because it is a game that has you using your limited hand in a multitude of ways while also having to worry that any cards you do not use could be lost to a rival schoolyard crew.
 Everything is driven by the deck building mechanic but that action is very light.
 You really need to make sure you use your cards wisely.

 You’re a kid!
 And like many kids, you want to grow your circle of friends, collect pizza and toys, and build the coolest fort.
-By doing this cool stuff, you’ll score victory points, and at the end of the game, the player with the most victory points wins!
+By doing this cool stuff, you’ll score victory points, and at the end of the game, the player with the most victory points wins.
+During your turn, you have limited actions that allow you to build up your infrastructure, gain resources and add new kids from the playground to your crew in an interesting deck building mechanic.
 Your cards not only let you take actions on your own turn but also let you follow the other players’ actions on their turns.
-For 2 – 4 players, games run around 20 – 40 minutes
+For 2 – 4 players, games run around 20 – 40 minutes.

 FOR MORE: Fort Page | How To Play Fort | Fort Review | Games Like Fort | Buy Fort on Amazon